portableant/museologi.st/blog/2017-02-22-cultural-heritage-spotlight-qa-with-daniel-pett-from-the-british-museum-part-3.md

 background: ../images/backgrounds/facade-bm.jpg
 section: blog
 tags:
-  - 3D
+  - 3d
-  - Museums
+  - museums
-  - Sketchfab
+  - sketchfab
 ---
 _Our_ [_Cultural institutions Page_](https://sketchfab.com/museums) _highlights our ongoing support of museums and cultural institutions with free accounts and access to tools.
 In_ [_Cultural Heritage Spotlight_](https://blog.sketchfab.com/tag/culturalspotlight/)_, we’ll explore museums and cultural institutions who are using 3D technology to bring new life to their collections.
 Today’s blog post features Daniel Pett’s effort to make the collections of the_ [_British Museum_](https://sketchfab.com/britishmuseum) _accessible for anyone in 3D and VR._